Donald Maclean (spy): Defection

-The day eventually earmarked for Maclean to make his escape happened to be his 38th birthday: 25 May 1951.
+The day eventually earmarked for Maclean to make his escape happened to be his 38th birthday: 25 May 1951, a Friday.
 He came home by train from the Foreign Office to his home in Surrey as usual that evening, and soon afterwards Guy Burgess turned up.
-After eating the birthday supper that Melinda had prepared Maclean said goodbye to his wife and children, got into Burgess' car and left.
+After eating the birthday supper that Melinda had prepared, Maclean said goodbye to his wife and children; he and Burgess then got into Burgess's car, and left.
 They drove to Southampton, took a ferry to France, then disappeared from view, sparking a press and intelligence furore.
 It was five years before Khrushchev confirmed that they were in the Soviet Union.

-The Monday after Maclean's departure Melinda Maclean telephoned the Foreign Office to ask if her husband was there.
+On the Monday after Maclean's departure, Melinda Maclean telephoned the Foreign Office to ask if her husband was there.
 Her pose of total ignorance convinced them: MI5 put off interviewing her for nearly a week, and the Macleans' house was never searched.
 Three weeks after Maclean left she gave birth to their third child, a daughter.
 Francis Marling, Melinda's father, flew from New York to help.
 Friends in the State Department gave him Foreign Office contacts who proved unhelpful.
 He returned to New York with a low opinion of Foreign Office officials.

 Moscow

 Maclean, unlike Burgess, assimilated into the Soviet Union and became a respected citizen, learning Russian, receiving a doctorate, and serving as a specialist on the economic policy of the West and British foreign affairs.
-In February 1956, the presence of Maclean and Burgess in Moscow was publicly revealed following an interview with Richard Hughes of The Sunday Times and Sydney Weiland, a Reuters correspondent, though a statement issued by the Soviet press agency TASS denied that Burgess and Maclean had ever been spies, claiming that they had gone behind the Iron Curtain to "further understanding between East and West" for the sake of world peace.
+In February 1956, the presence of Maclean and Burgess in Moscow was publicly revealed following an interview with Sydney Weiland, a Reuters correspondent, and Richard Hughes of The Sunday Times, though a statement issued by the Soviet press agency TASS denied that Burgess and Maclean had ever been spies, claiming that they had gone behind the Iron Curtain to "further understanding between East and West" for the sake of world peace.

 After a brief period teaching English at a school in Kuybyshev (now Samara), Maclean joined the staff of International Affairs in early 1956 as a specialist on British home and foreign policy, and relations between the Soviet Union and NATO.
 He briefly shared a small room with his new Soviet colleagues on the second floor of the magazine's premises on Gorokhovsky Pereulok.
 He then worked for the Soviet Foreign Ministry and IMEMO, the Institute of World Economy and International Relations.

 Maclean was awarded the Order of the Red Banner of Labour and the Order of Combat.
 His publications for IMEMO were under the name of S. Madzoevsky.
 It has been claimed that in the 1970s Maclean used his prestige with the KGB to protect members of the early dissident movement.
-He seems to have had some contact with Sakharov and Roy and Zhores Medvedev.
+He seems to have had some contact with Andrei Sakharov and with Roy and Zhores Medvedev.
 Shortly before his death, he wrote a critique of the retrograde development of Soviet society.

 Melinda Maclean and their children joined Maclean in Moscow more than a year after his defection.